Soundarya1025/Motion-alarm-project/README.md

 Components Required:
-Arduino UNO
+Arduino UNO,
-PIR Sensor
+PIR Sensor,
-5V Buzzer
+5V Buzzer,
-led
+led,
-Breadboard
+Breadboard ,
-Connecting Wires
+Connecting Wires,
-Power Supply
+Power Supply.

 Circuit Design:
 The design of the PIR Motion Sensor using Arduino is very simple.
 The PIR Sensor Module has three pins: VCC, Digital Out and GND.
 Connect VCC and GND to +5V and GND respectively.
 Then connect the Digital Out Pin of the PIR sensor to the digital I/O pin 2 of Arduino.